-In cases like this, it's very common to proceed either in one of three ways.
+In cases like this, it's very common to proceed in one of three ways.

 - Proceed as normal.
-Have the open invoice be synced to QuickBooks, and invoice the customer out of QuickBooks, then receive the payment as normal in QuickBooks.
+Have the open invoice synced to QuickBooks, and invoice the customer out of QuickBooks, then receive the payment as usual in QuickBooks.

 - When the payment is received from the customer, change the order status in WooCommerce to a status like "Completed", and set the payment gateway to artificially sync a payment to QuickBooks when this occurs.
 You can read more about this here.